vikax2020/voting-app/README.md

-# voting-app
+# 🗳️ Voting App

-Voting App – A simple React + Node.js based voting system where users can enter their name, cast a vote, and view real-time results.
-Built using React (frontend), Express + MongoDB (backend) and Axios for API calls.
+A simple and beginner-friendly **MERN Stack** project where users can:

+✅ Enter their name and login
+✅ Cast their vote for available options
+✅ View results after voting

+### Tech Stack:
+- **Frontend:** React, React Router, Axios
+- **Backend:** Node.js, Express.js
+- **Database:** MongoDB
+- **Other:** CORS, dotenv, Axios

+This project is perfect for learning how frontend and backend communicate using REST APIs.